 The Mary Bassett Lower School provides an outstanding education to every child to inspire them to reach their full potential.
 We nurture a love of learning in a safe, happy, stimulating and inclusive environment.
 We support our children to succeed as confident, healthy and responsible members of the community.

-Earlier this year the Governing Body used your feedback to identify our longer term priorities:
+Each year the Governing Body uses feedback from our community to identify our longer term priorities:

 Our Strategic Priorities 2017-2022